Animal Bites in Emergency Medicine Medication

 Amoxicillin (Trimox, Biomox, Amoxil)

-Alone, this drug is effective against Pasteurella species.
-However, not indicated for skin and skin structure infections caused by beta-lactamase–producing strains of Staphylococcus aureus.
-A second antibiotic such as cephalexin is needed for Staphylococcus infections.
+Amoxicillin alone is effective against Pasteurella species.
+However, it is not indicated for skin and skin structure infections caused by beta-lactamase–producing strains of Staphylococcus aureus.
+A second antibiotic, such as cephalexin, is needed for Staphylococcus infections.

 Azithromycin (Zithromax)

-Inhibits bacterial growth, possibly by blocking dissociation of peptidyl tRNA from ribosomes, causing RNA-dependent protein synthesis to arrest.
-Treats mild-to-moderate microbial infections
+Azithromycin inhibits bacterial growth, possibly by blocking dissociation of peptidyl tRNA from ribosomes, causing RNA-dependent protein synthesis to arrest.
+It treats mild-to-moderate microbial infections.

 Doxycycline (Doryx, Vibramycin, Bio-Tab)